 Plant Developmental Biology

 Welcome to the Professorship of Plant Developmental Biology at TUM!
-We are interested in the genetic and molecular basis of the regulatory pathways controlling organ development and tissue morphogenesis.
+We are interested in the genetic, molecular, and cellular basis of the regulatory pathways controlling organ development and tissue morphogenesis.

-The lab is located at the TUM School of Life Sciences Weihenstephan.
+The lab is located at the TUM School of Life Sciences.
 It is a member of the collaborative research centre "Molecular mechanisms regulating yield and yield stability in plants" (SFB 924) and the research unit "Computational morphodynamics of plants" (FOR 2581).

 The Schneitz Lab - Shaping Beauty